python/cpython/Doc/library/mmap.rst

 file.
 Assignment to an :const:`ACCESS_COPY` memory map affects memory but does not update the underlying file.

-.. versionchanged:: 2.5
 To map anonymous memory, -1 should be passed as the fileno along with the length.

 .. function:: mmap(fileno, length[, tagname[, access]])